Consistent Online Gaussian Process Regression Without the Sample Complexity Bottleneck: Experiments

 \subsection{Boston Housing data}

 In this section we study the performance of POG along with three other algorithms mentioned above on a real data set obtained from housing information in the area of Boston\footnote{https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html}.
 There are a total of $455$ training samples and $51$ test samples with an input dimension of size $8$.
-The compression budget, $\eps_t$ was fixed at $\eps_t=0.049\times 10^{-3}$.
+The compression budget, $\eps_t$ was fixed at $\eps_t=4.9\times 10^{-5}$.

 For the fair comparison, we have considered the constant model order of SOGP and SPGP to be equal to the final settled model order of POG, i.e., $83$ (can be observed from Fig.\ref{fig:mo_boston}).
-In Fig. \ref{fig:hellinger_boston} and \ref{fig:mo_boston}, we demonstrate the evolution of POG in terms of the Hellinger distance and model order.
-In Fig. \ref{fig:mo_boston}, we present the evolution of model order of all approaches, from which we may observe that the Dense GP retains all past points into its posterior representation, and hence its complexity grows unbounded.
+In Fig. \ref{fig:hellinger_boston} and \ref{fig:mo_boston}, we demonstrate the evolution of POG in terms of the Hellinger distance and model order. {From Fig. \ref{fig:hellinger_boston} it can be observed that the hellinger distance between the successive iterates of POG lower bounds the hellinger distance between successive iterates of Dense GP, thereby validating our Assumption \ref{as:unbiasedness}.} In Fig. \ref{fig:mo_boston}, we present the evolution of model order of all approaches, from which we may observe that the Dense GP retains all past points into its posterior representation, and hence its complexity grows unbounded.
 By contrast, the model complexity of POG settles down to $83$.
 The fixed dimension approach of the SOGP and SPGP algorithm can also be verified from Fig. \ref{fig:mo_boston}.

 We compare the performance of POG, SOGP, Dense GP and SPGP in Figs \ref{fig:boston_smse} and \ref{fig:boston_msll}.
 Observe that for both the test error metrics (SMSE and MSLL) \eqref{eq:smse_msll}, POG outperforms SOGP and gives comparable performance to Dense GP.
 However, Dense GP achieves better performance at the cost of growing dictionary size which is evident from Fig. \ref{fig:mo_boston}, i.e., $405$ in comparison to the model order of $83$ of POG.
 Note that SPGP achieves the best performance, but this performance gain is attained by conducting hyper-parameter (pseudo-input) search over training examples themselves, which is possible by virtue of offline processing.
 In contrast, POG, SOGP and the Dense GP operate online.
 This reasoning is why we clarify that SPGP is labeled in the legend as an ``Offline benchmark''.
 Amongst the online approaches, POG attains a favorable tradeoff of complexity and model fitness.